AAM77/100DaysOfCode-coding-practice/r1-log.md

 ### R1D25: March 2, 2019
 **Today's Progress**:
-- Made progress on Black Jack in Python
-- Added pseudocode for methods I need
+- Added code for a couple of methods for the BlackJack game (Python)
--

-#100DaysOfCode
+- Wrote pseudocode for several others

+- Have to work on a project that uses Rails & JS, so spent most of my time today reviewing Rails & its asset pipeline.

 **Thoughts:**